BrunoZell/government2/Readme.md

 ## Measuring governments

 Today, the single most important figure to measure the performance of a nation is [GDP (Gross domestic product)](https://en.wikipedia.org/wiki/Gross_domestic_product).
 It's an okay measure, but using that measure alone to rate a nations performance is crap.
 Let me explain.

+## Copyright and capitalism as harmful environment for innovation

+When current copyright laws get mixed with capitalism the (extreme) result is a society where executed creativity does not exist.
+In advent of the ever increasing connectiveness and the rapid development automated flagging systems undergo, our society converges with that extreme.

+What is required now more than ever is a new mix of copyright, fair use, public domain and patents.
+This, however, cannot be a pure technical method.
+Inspiration for the own work spans for wider that what we consiously remix, going through our subconsciousness.
+Thus, I can not immagine a way to automatically catch all sources of inspiration of a piece without ending in dystopia.

+The good thing is, we don't need it.
+The only thing we really should be worries about is the pure copying of a piece from another author and claiming it is theirs.
+Luckly, such systems we already have in place.
+YouTube with it's content ID system is the most prominent one.

+Open question: Should ever be a company the owner of an artisitc piece, or rather always the authors of it?